erinherder/Example_Project/README.md

 - Adding an additional line to practice pulling and pushing from GitHub repository.
 - Adding another line for practice.
 - add another line

+  # Testing out making changes on the repository and pulling to our local computer